 Contemporary Contra Choreo

 The last 40 years have seen an explosion of creativity in the contra dance world, as hundreds of new dances have appeared that stretch the boundaries set by more traditional dances.
 We'll look at new figures and old figures being used in new ways.
 Each dance will be by a different choreographer as we work our way through the decades.
+For a more particular focus, we can dance the very first instances of new figures being used in a contemporary contra dance.

 Double Your Pleasure